Week in History: October 25 - 31

 OTD: October 27, 1933 - Miami Pioneer Rose Wagner Passed Away

 Rose Wagner Richards died on October 27, 1933, at the age of 81.
 Rose was the daughter of the Wagner family who arrived in Miami between 1855 and 1857.
-Her 1903 article entitled "Reminiscences of the Early Days of Miami" in the Miami news provided detail of Miami during the Civil War period.
+Her 1903 article entitled “Reminiscences of the Early Days of Miami” in the Miami News provided detail of life along the Miami River during the Civil War years of 1861 through 1865.

 OTD: October 30, 1913 - Dade County Voted Dry